 7. Wakatobi National Marine Park

-Known as an underwater paradise in the heart of the Asia-Pacific Coral Triangle, Wakatobi National Park is known for having the highest number of fish and reef species in the world.
-It is said to have 942 species of fish and 750 species of coral reef from a total of 850 of the world’s collection.
-Because of its magnificent underwater life, the park is quickly gaining worldwide attention for its quality dives that are ideal for beginners as well as experienced divers.
+Renowned worldwide for featuring highest number of coral reefs and fishes in the Asia-Pacific Coral Triangle, this underwater paradise of Wakatobi National Park is a must-visit for all adventure enthusiasts.
+Apart from 942 fish species and 750 coral reef species, the park has quickly gained the world’s attention for its quality scuba dives and magnificent underwater life.
 Apart from diving, you can enjoy the beauty of its many breathtaking beaches and see different types of turtles, if you are fortunate.
 If you visit the park in November, you can see sperm whales majestically swimming in the pristine waters.
 Bird watchers can also have a great time in Wakatobi as it is home to famous bird species like Cerek Melayu and Kingfisher Eurasia.
 If you want to visit paradise on earth, you should definitely take a trip to this amazing park.

 Entry Fee: INR 731